Receive Guidance from an Experienced Federal Employee Attorney

 Vocational rehabilitation benefits are available for permanently disabled individuals as well.
 A maintenance allowance of no more than $200 monthly may be paid.
 If you are in an OWCP-approved vocational rehabilitation program, you may be paid at the same rate as for total disability.

-If your injury is not permanent but prevents you from working, you may continue to receive your full pay for the period of your disability for up to 45 days under a claim for Continuation of Pay (COP); however, COP is not considered a benefit of workers’ compensation and is therefore subject to taxation and deductions.
+If your injury is not permanent but prevents you from working, you may continue to receive full pay for up to 45 days under a claim for Continuation of Pay (COP); however, COP is not considered a benefit of workers’ compensation and subject to taxation and deductions.
 Should your temporary disability extend beyond 45 days, you can use sick or annual leave and claim workers’ compensation.

 For partial disability claims, you are paid two-thirds of your pay after the disability period begins.
 You get 75% of your pay if you are married or one or more dependents are claimed.
 Should your disability be from an occupational illness, you are only entitled to medical benefits and not your regular pay during the period of disability.
 However, once your occupational illness is approved you may go back and retroactively obtain your compensation and medical benefits.

 There are scheduled rates of compensation for those individuals who sustain permanent impairment of limbs, organs, and/or bodily functions or even for partial loss.
-Serious disfigurement is also compensable in this fashion.
+Serious disfigurement may also be compensated in this fashion.
 You are paid a certain sum for a prescribed number of weeks (e.g., for a lost arm, you are entitled to 312 weeks of compensation).

 Loss of both legs or arms or one’s sight is considered evidence of permanent impairment; however, individuals who sustain such injuries may not necessarily be declared permanently and totally disabled.
-Many are entitled to vocational rehabilitation benefits if they are able to perform work in another industry or vocation.
+Many are entitled to vocational rehabilitation benefits if they can perform work in another industry or vocation.

 Not all claims are approved and there is considerable complexity in this area of the law.
-Certain unique issues may arise concerning your disability status, and you may even be better suited to apply for benefits other than or instead of workers compensation.
-At Pines Federal, our Houston federal employee lawyers focus exclusively on federal worker’s rights, including your right to workers’ compensation.
+Certain unique issues may arise concerning your disability status, and you may even be better suited to apply for benefits beyond workers’ compensation.
+At Pines Federal , our Houston federal employee lawyers focus exclusively on federal worker’s rights, including your right to workers’ compensation.